bbc/device-identification-data/README.md

 npm run test:matcher -- --model-not=tv_2011
 ```

-You can also pass multiple brands/models to the above commands by comma seperating them
+You can also pass multiple brands/models to the above commands by comma seperation